smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifWebApplication/rifFrontEnd.md

 Each dashboard has a main controller.
 These are often quite large and could be refactored in the future, in particular there is a lot of functionality that could be moved into services.
 For example, it is not very 'angular' to have code that does not deal directly with the UI in the controller.
-In general, code has been moved into new services.
-Specific directives usually refer to a unique feature such as a D3 plot (e.g. **rifd-dmap-d3rrzoom**).
+In general, code has been moved into new services, e.g. **rifs-util-rif40-num-denom.js**.
+Specific directives usually refer to a unique feature such as a D3 plot
+(e.g. **rifd-dmap-d3rrzoom**).

+As an example, the *Rif40NumDenomService* service in **rifs-util-rif40-num-denom.js** contains the code to initialise the data required for the study submission.
+The *initialise()* returns a promise so the controller can wait for initialisation.
+This leads to the following recommendations:

+* Minimise the number of REST calls to simplify modal initialisation in the controller by creating more complex JSON data structures in the middleware, using the [org.json](https://stleary.github.io/JSON-java/) Java library.
+This avoids the "waterfall of promises" needed to the ensure REST code executes in the correct order;
+* Ideally each REST call shouild have its own service wrapper;
+* Keep all the promises code together and call functions to make the control flow easy to understand;
+* Factor out non-controller UI-related code into new/existing services.

 Where there is shared functionality between dashboards, this is usually found in the utils directory.
 For example, choropleth mapping (**rifc-util-choro**), basemaps (**rifc-util-basemap**, available maps are